pfrazee/eco/README.md

 ## Basic Mechanics

-Ecotype Datasets are defined by messages which are published in an SSB feed.
+Eco Datasets are defined by messages which are published in an SSB feed.
 The feed which initializes the dataset is the owner feed with special admin rights.
 Participating feeds are explicitly set by the owner feed.
 Subscribers to the dataset (which may include non-participants) deterministically execute the updates in order to construct a shared state.

 Datasets are composed of (Eventually Consistent) Objects and Atoms.
 Messages are [encoded with Msgpack](https://github.com/msgpack/msgpack/blob/master/spec.md#serialization), and so the supported Atoms are the same as the types supported in msgpack.